-Giants hit 3 HRs, Gausman solid in a 7-1 win over Padres
+Giants hit 3 HRs, Gausman solid in 7-1 win over Padres

 TRAINER’S ROOM

 Padres: Placed RHP Keone Kela (forearm strain) on the 10-day injured list and recalled RHP Miguel Diaz.
-Kela was activated last Sunday after a stint on the IL due to right shoulder inflammation. … Nola was back in the starting lineup after being forced out of Friday’s game with a bruise on his left hand suffered when he was hit by a pitch from reliever Zack Littell.
+Kela was activated last Sunday after a stint on the IL due to right shoulder inflammation. … Nola was back in the starting lineup after being forced out of Friday’s game with a bruise on his left hand suffered when he was hit by a pitch from reliever Zack Littell. … Sunday’s starting pitcher has yet to be determined.
+Dinelson Lamet and Ryan Weathers have been mentioned as candidates, though Chris Paddack could leave the injured list to get the call.

-Giants: Manager Gabe Kapler announced that RHP Aaron Sanchez was placed on the 10-day injured list with tightness in his right biceps.
+Giants: Kapler announced that RHP Aaron Sanchez was placed on the 10-day injured list with tightness in his right biceps.
 “It has been going on for the last couple of starts,” Kapler said.
 With Sanchez shelved, Kapler said that Alex Wood and Logan Webb will start Monday and Tuesday against Texas, respectively … 2B Wilmer Flores returned to the lineup after being removed from Friday’s game with lower back discomfort.
 Kapler said that Flores underwent an MRI on Saturday morning that showed no structural damage.

 UP NEXT